 Friends told us Allstones Creek is the best place to go on a hot day and they were right!
 As the temperature approached 30 degrees, we stayed cool wading the creek and picnicking under the trees.

 Retracing our steps, we made our way down into the creekbed.
-From here, the “hike” to the falls is pretty straightforward – keep going upstream for 2.4 kilometres – but the way isn’t exactly straight.
-Several creek crossings are required, but if it’s hot out and you have the right footwear, you can simply walk in the creek most of the way.
-(In August, the water was ankle to mid-calf deep most of the way).
+From here, the “hike” to the falls is pretty straightforward – keep going upstream for 2.4 kilometres – criss crossing the creek where necessary.
+If it’s hot out and you have the right footwear, you can simply walk in the creek most of the way.
+(In August, the water was ankle to mid-calf deep most of the way.)
 There’s only one section near the end that requires a short scramble up a 2-metre high boulder, if you don’t relish wading through a deep pool.

 Rockhounds will admire the layers of sedimentary rock in the canyon (good example of Duvernay Formation shale).
 In some spots, they’re tilted almost vertically!
 Keep an eye out for an eroded overhang in the cliffs too.
 It makes a good shelter when the weather turns; we waited out a flash storm in the “cave” here last year.